yassmin1/IRIS_Bulletin_plot_FM/README.md

 ## Statistics on Seismic Activity in the USA"

-* The inputs:IRIS earthquake bulletin,shapefiles and focal mechanisms.

-##Output
+### The inputs:
+IRIS earthquake bulletin,  physiographic feature shapefiles, focal mechanisms, Geopandas and shapley.

+### Sample Results of the Analysis:
 * Advancements over the years to improve the accuracy and reduce the uncertainty in estimating earthquake magnitudes.
 ![image](https://user-images.githubusercontent.com/38767315/223810650-6da2a7ce-2243-402a-ae08-684be6ed7da7.png)